d3fc/d3fc/packages/d3fc-series/README.md

 #### Multi series

 One series type that is worthy of note is the multi series.
-This component provides a convenient way to render multiple series, that share scales, to the same SVG or canvas.
+This component provides a convenient way to render multiple series, that share scales, to the same SVG, canvas or WebGL plot area.

 The multi series renderers expose a `series` property which accepts an array of series renderers, together with the standard  `xScale` and `yScale` properties.
 The following example shows how a multi series can be used to render both a line and bar series: